Conflux-Chain/conflux-documentation/docs/learn/tutorials/metamask.md

 For the purpose of this guide, we will assume you are already familiar with MetaMask and have it installed.
 If you need help getting started with MetaMask itself, [check out their documentation](https://metamask.io/faqs.html).

-In this tutorial we will walk through connecting MetaMask to the Conflux eSpace Testnet , deploying a simple ERC-20 contract using [Remix], and transferring the new token using MetaMask.
+In this tutorial we will walk through connecting MetaMask to the Conflux eSpace Testnet , deploying a simple ERC-20 contract using [Remix](https://remix.ethereum.org), and transferring the new token using MetaMask.

 :::note
 Screenshots in this tutorial are taken from the MetaMask browser extension version 10.8.1.